 When do I get my race number?

-You'll pick this up on race day morning from the race base camp.
+You'll pick this up on race day morning from the race base camp on race morning.

 Are there time limits?

 Yes, six hours to run as many laps as you can.
 You can finish at any time within the 6 hours and your final distance will be recorded along with your finishing time.
 Only complete laps within the 6 hours will be recorded or you must have left the aid station for your last lap by 5.59:59 after the event start.
 Any runner completing 26.2 miles or more will have completed marathon distance and will count as a marathon finish for the purposes of the 100 Marathon Club, if you complete over 27 miles then you've completed an ultra.
 As long as you finish one lap then you'll receive an official finish time, medal and goody bag.
 With timed events there are no DNFs as long as you complete one lap..